 Our face is exposed to pollution, sun exposure, and other external aggressors throughout the day.
-Not to mention SPF, makeup, sebum and sweat that cover our face.
+Not to mention SPF, makeup, yesterday's moisturiser, sebum and sweat that cover our face.
 Now, imagine the accumulation of unwanted debris that can clog our pores during the day.
 Sounds terrible, right?
 Even at night, when all we do sleeping, there can be bacteria and dead skin cells build-up.
 These can cause numerous skin issues such as acne flare-ups, irritation, premature ageing, etc. That's why washing our face is necessary.
 We all know how refreshing washing our face can be, especially in the morning, as it helps us feeling more awake.
 However, that is not the primary purpose of face-washing.
-What's more important is getting rid of dirt, sebum and other impurities on our skin; and preparing our face as a clean canvas for the next skincare regime, so other products can penetrate our skin better and work their magic much more efficiently.
+What's more important is getting rid of dirt, sebum and other impurities on our skin; and preparing our face as a clean canvas for the next skincare regime, so other products can work their magic much more efficiently.

 This is the simplest form of cleansing your face and is considered the OG method of cleansing that you should do every day, no matter what your skin type is.
 Single cleanse is especially suitable for kicking off your AM routine to remove overnight sebum and dirt build-up.
 You can also do it in the evening after spending your day at home without wearing any makeup.